 - Serve nonfat and low-fat dairy products and whole grains (rice, pasta, and whole wheat bread) at every meal.

-- Don't pressure your child to eat everything on his or her plate.
+- Don't pressure your child to eat everything on his or

 - If your child decides not to eat a meal, wait until the next snack or meal to offer food.

 - Check with your child's school or daycare to make sure that healthy meals and snacks are available.